 Biography of Stephen Shore

 Stephen Shore was born in 1947 and grew up on New York City's Upper East Side.
-Shore was the only child of Jewish parents running a handbag company and lived a privileged existence, with annual trips to Europe and regular exposure to art and other forms of culture.
+Shore's family was Jewish, and he was the only child.
+The family owned a succesful business and Stephen lived a privileged existence, with annual trips to Europe and regular exposure to art and other forms of culture.
 He was given a darkroom set by an uncle when he was six, which he used to develop his family's snapshots, taken with a simple and inexpensive Kodak Brownie, often experimenting with different ways of printing the images using cardboard masks.
 Shore had little practice taking his own photographs, however, until the age of nine, when his parents bought him a 35 mm camera.